Skip to Content

 Notes

 Store in an airtight container.
 Only hang them in the Xmas tree the day you wish to eat them.
+See how long they last when the kids get up!

 The above quantities will make about 24 biscuits.